AchyutaStudios/godot-play-billing/docs/get-started/download.md

 2. Download the desired version of the plugin from the available releases.

 > Note: The plugin includes all necessary `.aar` and `.gdap` files for setup.
 Developers do not need to download or set up these files separately.

-**Note**: The plugin includes all necessary `.aar` and `.gdap` files for setup.
-Developers do not need to download or set up these files separately.